 Gene Haas’ life is about as close to an all-American success story as you can get.
 During his college years he spent his summers working in a machine shop.
 After graduation he operated and programmed CNC (Computer Numerical Controlled) Lathe machines.
 During that time, and later as owner of his own machine shop, he came up with a “better mousetrap.”
-Eventually, Haas and a partner would design and build a more affordable and user friendly machine, the Haas CNC Lathe.
-Mr. Haas began selling his new lathe, eventually growing to one billion dollars in annual sales worldwide.
+Eventually, Haas and a partner would design and build a more affordable and user-friendly machine, the Haas CNC Lathe.
+Mr. Haas began selling his new lathe, eventually growing to $1 billion in annual sales worldwide.

 As the company grew, Haas began to realize that demand for his machines was being limited by a shortage of workers who possessed the skills needed to operate them.
 He determined to take an active role and to make a significant financial commitment to helping highly motivated workers acquire those skills.
 From that determination, the Haas Foundation was born.
 One goal of the foundation is to establish Advanced Manufacturing Institutes that will graduate job-ready machinists.